RebelsNLU-jaist/rebelsnlu-jaist.github.io/joinus.md

 I offer several hints for this:

 - Go through every pages of [our website](https://rebelsnlu-jaist.github.io/).
 Who are working, how many students do they have?
 How often do they publish papers, which area, which conference?
 What expertise do they have?
 Are they rich (research fundings)?
 Do they enjoy the research?
 You can learn lots of things through these web pages.
-- Look at my [lab intro webpage at JAIST](https://www.jaist.ac.jp/english/laboratory/cs/inoue.html) (日本語版は[こちら](https://www.jaist.ac.jp/laboratory/cs/inoue.html)), where I describe basic skills I expect from you and general direction for supervision, let alone research direction.
+- Look at [the lab intro webpage at JAIST](https://www.jaist.ac.jp/english/laboratory/cs/inoue.html) (日本語版は[こちら](https://www.jaist.ac.jp/laboratory/cs/inoue.html)), where I describe basic skills I expect from you and general direction for supervision, let alone research direction.
 - Chat with me (either online or offline is fine).
 During the meeting, we will be relaxed and informally discuss anything related to the lab (for example, about me, research topics, skills needed) possibly with coffee/tea.
 Thourgh the conversation, you can probe our lab to see if you are a good fit.
 Feel free to [contact me via email](https://rebelsnlu-jaist.github.io/contact.html) (もちろん日本語でもOK！).